OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 ### Testing blocking of devices

 For applications which require L2 protection, the MASVS states that: "The app informs the user of all login activities with their account.
 Users are able view a list of devices used to access the account, and to block specific devices.".
-It is recommended that this TODO ADD TESTING HERE
+TODO: ADD RECOMMENDATIONS HERE!

 ### References